zdravkov/kendo-docs/getting-started/mobile/actionsheet.md

       <li><a data-action="bar">Bar</a></li>
     </ul>

-In iOS, the ActionSheet slides in from the bottom of the screen; It also acts like a modal dialog - tapping the background does not close it.
+In iOS, the ActionSheet slides in from the bottom of the screen; In *iOS6*,  It also acts like a modal dialog - tapping the background does not close it.

 In Android and Blackberry, the available actions are centered in the middle of the screen, and tapping the background closes it.